abdamah/biu-cprogramming/README.md

 - To start using C, you need two things:

-- A text editor, like Notepad, to write C code, code block
+- A text editor, like VS Code,Notepad, to write C code, code block
 - A compiler, like GCC, to translate the C code into a language that the computer will understand
 - There are many text editors and compilers to choose from.
 You can use an **IDE** .